RasaHQ/tutorial-knowledge-base/README.md

 The query to fetch the requested entity becomes quite complex.
 The bot is currently not able to handle such complex requests.
-But, if you simply ask for a specific entity that just involves a node and its attributes in the graph database, the bot can answer the your request.
+But, if you simply ask for a specific entity that just involves a node and its attributes in the graph database, the bot can answer your request.

 **ambiguous mention**